Cutting through the Noise: What Diabetes Is?

 Diabetes is a disease in which the body does not produce enough or any insulin, the hormone that regulates blood sugar levels.
 A diabetic may also not use the insulin produced by the body properly.

-When any of or both conditions happen, the cells in the body are unable to absorb sugar from the blood to perform their functions.
+When any or both conditions happen, the cells in the body are unable to absorb sugar from the blood to perform their functions.
 The result is a consistently high blood glucose level, the defining factor in diabetes diagnosis.

 There are three types of diabetes: type 1 diabetes, type 2 diabetes, and gestational diabetes.
 We’ll dive into further detail below.